-^{1.} Results are model-indicated ratings, which are one of the many inputs considered by rating committees, which take quantitative and qualitative factors into account in determining actual ratings.
+Results are model-indicated outputs, which are one of the many inputs considered by rating committees, which take quantitative and qualitative factors into account in determining actual ratings.
 The analysis assumes that the deal has not aged.
-It is not intended to measure how the rating of the security might migrate over time, but rather, how the initial rating of the security might have differed if key rating input parameters were varied.
+The model does not intend to measure how the rating of the security might migrate over time, but rather, how the initial rating of the security might have differed if key rating input parameters were varied.